How (and Why) to Use Ruby Enumerators

 Feel free to use these links to navigate around the blog:

-- What is an Enumerator in Ruby
+What is a Ruby Enumerator?

-Now that we’ve gotten a sneak-peek at what enumerators encompass, let’s break the term down once.
+Now that we’ve gotten a sneak-peek at what Ruby enumerators encompass, let’s break the term down once.
 Enumeration, in essence, refers to the process of traversing over a set of elements.
 Also, an entity is said to be enumerable if it contains a set of items and knows a way to traverse over them.
 So, any element that contains a bunch of elements within itself, and defines methods that can help traverse over the elements is enumerable and can be traversed using enumerators.

 Enumerator, specifically, is a class in Ruby that allows both types of iterations – external and internal.
 Internal iteration refers to the form of iteration which is controlled by the class in question, while external iteration means that the environment or the client controls the way iteration is performed.